vrunge/listChallenge/README.md

 - ***prob*** : the probability to delete an element

 The number of loops is determined by the greatest integers `p` such that `batch x p <= length`.
-At the end of each loop (after adding `batch` elements), the algorithm scans all the elements of the list and for each element chooses to delete it with a probability `prob`.
+At the end of each loop (after adding `batch` elements), the algorithm scans all the elements of the list and for each element decides to delete it (or not) with a probability `prob`.

 In our implementation, the elements are called `Point` (instance of the `Point` class).
 Each Point is made of two unsigned integers whose values are chosen randomly with the C++ rand() operator.

 The method to use is defined in the `method` parameter of the main function `listChallenge`.
-Notice that this function returns two parameters, the system time and `nb` which contains the number of elements in the list after the batch loop (but before the pruning loop with probability `prob`)
+Notice that this function returns two parameters, the system time and `nb` which contains the number of elements in the list at the end of the dynamic programming algorithm.

 <a id="list"></a>